DTRAX CERVICAL FACET FUSION

 In most cases, the neurosurgeon discharges the patient on the same day.
 Recovery varies from person to person but most patients return to their regular activities within a week.

-What are the Possible Complications of Dtrax Cervical Facet Fusion?
+What’s the Possible Complications of Dtrax Cervical Facet Fusion?

 Rarely any complications occur with cervical facet fusion using Dtrax.
 However, possible complications may include; surgical site infection and fracture of the facet during insertion of the implant.